Consultancy is the key for non-Indigenous educators

 18 Jun 2019

-The launch of Indigenous Story Time was an exciting time for our team, but as Story Box Library's Education Project Specialist, responsible for producing educational material, it was also a daunting time.
+The launch of First Nations' Stories series was an exciting time for our team, but as Story Box Library's Education Project Specialist, responsible for producing educational material, it was also a daunting time.

 I desperately wanted our resources to be appropriate, respectful and reflect the importance we placed on celebrating the works of Aboriginal and Torres Strait Islander authors, illustrators and storytellers and on ensuring the beliefs, cultures, experiences and histories of First Nation peoples were represented in our library.

 There were many occasions when I suggested to our team that an Aboriginal or Torres Strait Islander educator would be better placed to produce the materials.
 This feeling of trepidation is not uncommon for non-Indigenous educators who feel unworthy and unqualified to teach such topics and themes.
-While the fear comes from a good placeout of respect for our First Nations peoplesnot teaching this area due to fear would be a disservice to our Indigenous communities and to all Australian children.
+While the fear comes from a good placeout of respect for our First Nations peoplesnot teaching this area due to fear would be a disservice to our First Nations' communities and to all Australian children.

 What I have learnt throughout this project is that non-Indigenous educators are NOT expected to have the knowledge.
 On the contrary, the key to developing learning programs around Aboriginal and Torres Strait Islander Histories and Cultures is consultancy and allowing Australia's First Peoples to contribute to the learnings happening in our classrooms to ensure that an accurate and shared history is formed.